google/WebFundamentals/src/content/en/updates/2015/07/media-notifications.md

 With the [Media Session API](/web/updates/2017/02/media-session), you can customize media notifications by providing metadata for the media your web app is playing.
-It also allows you to handle media related events such as seeking or track changing which may come from notifications or media keys.
+This API also allows you to handle media related events such as seeking or track changing which may come from notifications or media keys.

 {% include "comment-widget.html" %}